TommasoBelluzzo/PyDTMC/README.md

 $ conda update -c tommasobelluzzo pydtmc
 ```

-## Usage
+## Usage: MarkovChain

-The core element of the library is the `MarkovChain` class, which can be instantiated as follows:
+The `MarkovChain` class can be instantiated as follows:

 ```console
 >>> p = [[0.2, 0.7, 0.0, 0.1], [0.0, 0.6, 0.3, 0.1], [0.0, 0.0, 1.0, 0.0], [0.5, 0.0, 0.5, 0.0]]